ashwinpatil04/basic-to-advanced-C-programming/02Conditionals/readme.md

 # Conditionals in C

-This section covers **conditional statements** in C programming.
+This folder contains basic examples of **conditional statements** in C programming.
-Conditionals allow your program to make decisions and execute different code blocks based on certain conditions.
+Conditional statements allow a program to make decisions based on certain conditions.

 ---

-## 📘 Topics Covered
+## 📘 Programs Included

-- `if` statement
-- `if...else` statement
-- `nested if` statement
-- `else if` ladder
-- `switch` statement
-- Conditional (ternary) operator `?:`
+1. **if-else.c** — Checks whether a number is even or odd.
+2. **switch-case.c** — Demonstrates a simple calculator using the `switch` statement.

 ---

-## 💻 Example Programs
-1. Check whether a number is even or odd
-2. Find the largest of two or three numbers
-3. Check whether a number is positive, negative, or zero
-4. Grade calculation using `if...else if`
-5. Simple calculator using `switch` statement
-6. Check leap year using conditional operator

----

 ## 🧠 Learning Goals
-- Understand decision-making in C
+- Understand how `if-else` and `switch` statements work.
-- Learn syntax and flow of conditional statements
+- Learn how to control program flow based on conditions.
-- Practice logical thinking using real examples
+- Practice writing simple decision-making programs.

 ---

 ## 🚀 Next Step
-After mastering conditionals, move on to **loops** to learn how to repeat tasks efficiently.
+After understanding conditionals, try exploring **loops** to repeat code efficiently.